jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-06.md

 {{< l a="Enki" >}}
-<sup>14</sup> Make an ark of gopher wood with rooms, pitch it within and without with pitch. <sup>15</sup> The length of the ark shall be 300 cubits, the width 50 cubits, and height 30 cubits. <sup>16</sup> A window shalt thou make to the ark, and in a cubit shalt thou finish it above.
+<sup>14</sup> Make an ark of gopher wood with rooms, pitch it within and without with pitch. <sup>15</sup> The length of the ark shall be 300 cubits, the width 50 cubits, and height 30 cubits. <sup>16</sup> A window shalt you make to the ark, and in a cubit shalt you finish it above.
 The door of the ark shalt will be on the side with a lower, second, and third story.

 <sup>17</sup> Enlil will bring a flood on the earth, to destroy all flesh, wherein is the breath of life, from under heaven.
 Every thing that is in the earth shall die. <sup>18</sup> But with you will I establish my covenant.
 You with your sons, their wives and your wife will come into the ark.
 {{< /l >}}

 {{< l a="Enki" >}}
-<sup>19</sup> And of every living thing of all flesh, 2 of every [sort] shalt thou bring into the ark, to keep [them] alive with thee; they shall be male and female.
+<sup>19</sup> And of every living thing of all flesh, 2 of every [sort] shalt you bring into the ark, to keep [them] alive with you; they shall be male and female.

-<sup>20</sup> Of fowls after their kind, and of cattle after their kind, of every creeping thing of the earth after his kind, 2 of every [sort] shall come unto thee, to keep [them] alive.
+<sup>20</sup> Of fowls after their kind, and of cattle after their kind, of every creeping thing of the earth after his kind, 2 of every [sort] shall come unto you, to keep [them] alive.

 <sup>21</sup> Take all the food that you can as it shall be for food for you and for them.
 {{< /l >}}

 <sup>22</sup> Thus did Noah according to all that Enki commanded him.